Shreyas-Gururaj/Sentiment_Analysis_Huggingface_Bert-pretrained/README.md

 * The number of positive, negetive and neutral reviews was capped during scraping to have a balanced data set
 * App reviews and app information was stored as .csv files for further operations
 * Around 17k reviews was considered and the max_sequence length was chosen by looking at the distribution of the number of tokens in each review
-* The model was trained with the hyperparameters and optimizer suggested by the authors of the paper
+* The model was trained with the hyperparameters and optimizer suggested by the authors of the paper "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding"
 * Model finds it difficult to classify the neutral review into the correct class